razorblade23/SubtitleSearcher/README.md

 This will install all the modules needed for this to work

+## Changelog v0.0.3 - Building towards v.1.0.0-beta
+- Added Titlovi.com search (requires login to their site - works thru the app)
+- Download from Titlovi.com but no zip extraction due to specifics of this engine

 ## Changelog v0.0.2
 - Subtitle search with single or multiple files work (multiple files only with QuickMode on)
 - Adedd QuickMode - no user input, automatically download first subtitle